 Don’t be fooled by the word “portable”: While it may be tempting to believe that it’s possible to fit an air conditioner that cools a whole room inside your pocket, in reality, most ‘portable’ A/C units will end up weighing anywhere from 50 – 100 pounds, depending on the model you eventually go with.
 Make sure you have enough room where you plan to keep the unit before making your purchase.

 Miscalculate necessary BTU rating: The last thing you want to do is overspend on a unit that’s too powerful like the best 15000 BTU window air conditioner for your personal spaces, or underspend on a lower-BTU unit and be left sweating the difference.
 Know where you plan on keeping your A/C first and measure out the entire room’s square footage accordingly to afterward get to your final BTU figure.
 BTU is measured using one of two rating systems, the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) system which is the standard system, or the US Department of Energy (US DOE) system.
-For medium to large rooms, a 1400 BTU unit is sufficient, which equates to 10,000 BTUs using the DOE rating, which calculates the weighted average performance of an AC in a number of test conditions.
+For medium to large rooms, a 1400 BTU unit is sufficient, which equates to 10,000 BTUs using the DOE rating, which calculates the weighted average performance of an AC in several test conditions.
 DOE’s test conditions for ACs are more demanding with higher efficiency standards than the ASHRAE conditions.
 They have also set new maximum efficiency standards set to take effect in 2021.